niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ## Why am I writing this post? ##

 I have been teaching in the <a href="https://www.cs.stonybrook.edu/">Computer Science Department</a> at Stony Brook University for the last two years.
 I noticed that a sizeable fraction of the  international students appear to be under high levels of undue pressure.
 Some optimize their program too much for short term goals (e.g., landing an internship, graduating within three semesters etc).
-Having been through this process myself, I understand that there are strong realistic needs and financial circumstances that pretty much force these choices.
-I also see the bad effects of these choices.
+Having been through this process myself I know firsthand some of the financial and time pressures behind these choices.
+I also, however, see the bad effects of these choices.

 1. Pressure -- Under pressure students seem to cut corners, in some cases even going as far as academic dishonesty.
-In many cases, the students seem well motivated, technically strong, and appear genuinely interested in learning and developing themselves.
+In many cases this is happens even though the students seem well motivated, technically strong, and appear genuinely interested in learning and developing themselves.
 2. Long term goals -- Many are not setting themselves up for longer term success.
 Despite working hard and obtaining technical skills, some don&#39;t seem to believe that they are going to be strong, impactful contributors wherever they go.
 Somehow they seem to limit their ambitions based on their current levels of knowledge and skill sets.

 I have been through a not so great Master&#39;s experience myself because of similar bad choices.
 In retrospect, I wished I had paid attention to my long term goals more.

 ### Caveats ###

 1. It has been a long, long time since I finished my Master&#39;s.
 Also I always had a research and academia oriented outlook.
-So this post can read preachy, vague and/or useful, insightful, and out-of-touch.
+So this post can read preachy, vague and out-of-touch with your circumstances.
-2. This post is aimed at international students mostly but some of this might apply to domestic students as well.
+2. This post is mainly aimed at international students but some of this might apply to domestic students as well.
-3. These are my personal opinions and suggestions and should not be taken as official policy or guidance from the department.
+3. These are my personal opinions and suggestions and should not be taken as official policy or guidance from the department or the university.
 4. This is a not a detailed how-to-guide by any means.
 It is vague.
 The intention is to prod you to think.
 5. I am still new to teaching and advising students.
 My thoughts are based on my limited view over the last two years.
 Take this with a big pinch of salt.
 I plan to do a follow up with more inputs from a diverse group of people, including other faculty and grad students.